Herman Carr

 As a professed pacifist he served on the National General Board of Church and Society of the United Methodist Church where he was a representative to Russia during glasnost promoting Christianity, justice and world peace.
 He was recognized and honored in 1995 with the Francis Asbury Award for fostering United Methodist Ministries in Higher Education.
 He was a very active member of the United Methodist Church of New Brunswick where he served many capacities as a church layman.
 His special interest was focused on the church's Urban Outreach to area public housing and men's shelters, world peace and social justice.

-Professor Carr was known as a fine teacher and received a Guggenheim Fellowship where he participated in a cooperative research program at Cornell University, Oxford University in England and at the University of Amsterdam the Netherlands.
+Carr was known as a fine teacher and received a Guggenheim Fellowship where he participated in a cooperative research program at Cornell University, Oxford University in England and at the University of Amsterdam the Netherlands.

-In addition to numerous scientific publications Dr. Carr co-authored the introductory textbook Physics From the Ground Up published in 1971.
+In addition to numerous scientific publications Carr co-authored the introductory textbook Physics From the Ground Up published in 1971.
 In 2001 an anonymous donation created two Herman Y. Carr Scholarships in Physics and Astronomy at Rutgers University.
-Dr. Carr became Professor Emeritus in 1987 and was actively involved in the area of MRI studies up until his death.
+Carr became professor emeritus in 1987 and was actively involved in the area of MRI studies up until his death.

-Herman Carr, 83, died peacefully on April 9, 2008 at his home in Bridgewater Township, New Jersey.
+Carr, 83, died peacefully on April 9, 2008 at his home in Bridgewater Township, New Jersey.
 He was the husband of Hilda Hagen Kinney, who had died on August 29, 1986.
 Surviving are his children, Robert Carr and Amanda Carr-Sozer.